octobercms/docs/user-guide/quickstart/introduction/text-editor.md

 ## Next Steps

 With a text editor ready, it is time to install October CMS.
-Continue to [Installation](./installation.md).
+Continue to [Install October CMS](./install-october-cms.md).